schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### Interface Groups

 [Interface groups](https://docs.opnsense.org/manual/firewall_groups.html) are used to apply policies to multiple interfaces at once.
-Do not use them for WAN interfaces, since they don't receive `reply-to`.
+Do not use them for WAN interfaces, because they don't use the `reply-to` directive.

 Navigate to {{< breadcrumb "Firewall" "Groups" >}} and add the following interface groups.